rcalsaverini/rcalsaverini.github.io/_posts/2010-08-26-operational-semantics.md

 Note that the type synonym State st is a monad already and satisfy all the monad laws by construction.
 We don't need to worry about implementing return and `(>>=)` correctly: they are already defined.

-So far, so good but… how do we use this monad in practice?
+So far, so good but... how do we use this monad in practice?
 This types define a kind of Domain Specific Language: we have operations represented by Get and Put and we can compose them in little programs by using Then and Return.
 Now we need to write an interpreter for this language.
 I find this is greatly simplified if you notice that the construct

 ```haskell
 do x <- singleton foo
    bar x
 ```

-can be translated as *foo `Then` bar* in this context.
+can be translated as _foo `Then` bar_ in this context.
 Thus, to define how you'll interpret the later, just think what's the effect you want to have when you write the former.

 Our interpreter will take a `State st retVal` and a state st as input and return a pair: the next state and the returned value `(st, retVal)`: